 - Why does GiveWell collect donations on behalf of its recommended charities?

-- Does GiveWell charge fees on donations to its recommended charities?
+- Does GiveWell keep a portion of donations to its top charities?

 - Will my donation be tax-deductible?